Protecting Your Pet's Future

-Wellness plans allow you to adopt a more proactive approach to your pets veterinary care, and give your vet the opportunity to diagnose and treat conditions early, before becoming more serious and potentially more expensive to treat.
+Wellness plans allow you to adopt a more proactive approach to your pet's veterinary care, and allow your vet to diagnose and treat conditions early, before becoming more serious and potentially more expensive to treat.

 What does a Wellness Plan cover?

 Wellness Plans cover routine veterinary care for your cat or dog including wellness exams, parasite prevention medications, annual blood testing, and vaccines.

 With Wellness Plans, maintaining and improving the standard of your cat or dog's overall health during their lifetime is made easier by spreading out the cost of routine vet care.

 If your pet requires emergency veterinary care or is diagnosed with a serious illness covered by your policy, pet insurance helps you to pay for your pet's treatment.

 Emergency care or treatment for illnesses such as cancer or diabetes can become very expensive.
 Pet insurance helps you to pay the bills for any conditions or accidents that are covered by your pet insurance policy.

 It's important to note that pet insurance policies differ based on the provider and the level of coverage you choose, however they generally cover treatment for illnesses or emergency treatment required after accidents.

 Some pet insurance policies may also pay for prescription medications and the treatment of hereditary and congenital conditions and orthopedic conditions.

 How Do I Choose Which Option To Buy?